Paintsville, Kentucky

-Paintsville (/ˈpeɪntsvəl/) is a home rule-class city along Paint Creek in Johnson County, Kentucky, in the United States.
-It is the seat of its county.
-The population was 3,459 during the 2010 U.S. Census.
+Paintsville (/ˈpeɪntsvəl/) is a home rule-class city in Johnson County, Kentucky, United States.
+Located along Paint Creek, it is the county seat of Johnson County.
+The population was 4,312 at the 2020 census.

 History

-A Paint Lick Station was referred to in military dispatches as early as 1780.
-The site was named for Indian art painted on the debarked trees near a local salt lick when the first white settlers arrived and was originally part of a 19050 acre tract belonging to George Lewis.
-The trading post was purchased by the Carolinian Rev.Henery Dixon in 1812 and laid out as the town of Paint Lick Station in 1826.
+A Paint Lick Station was referred to in United States Army dispatches as early as 1780.
+The site was named for tribal art painted on the debarked trees near a local salt lick when the first white settlers arrived and was originally part of a 19050 acre tract belonging to George Lewis.
+The trading post was purchased by Henery Dixon from North Carolina in 1812 and laid out as the town of Paint Lick Station in 1826.
 The town was formally established under that name in 1834, although the post office was probably named Paint Creek.
-It was incorporated as a city under its present name of Paintsville in 1843, the same year it became the seat of Johnson County.
+It was incorporated as a city under its present name of Paintsville in 1843, the same year it became the county seat of Johnson County.

 The Civil War found Johnson County Fiscal Court passing an ordinance barring both Union and Confederate flags from being flown in its jurisdiction.
 This was quickly repealed when then-Col. James A. Garfield marched his brigade into the city.

 During the early twentieth century, Paintsville began to transform into a modern American city.
 In 1902, the city's first bank – First National – opened for business.
 In 1906, the city received telephone service and, two years later, all of its streets were paved.
 In 1912, Paintsville received electricity and natural gas services.
 In 1926, Paintsville residents received public water and the city's fire department was established.
 Library services were originally provided through the Pack Horse Library Project.

 Since the 1990s, Paintsville has seen a steady loss of population (4,345 in 1990 to 3,459 in 2010), in part due to a downturn in the economy, and the loss of coal jobs.
 Despite this, there have been some business developments in the past few years, as well as growing tourist interest.
 Paintsville has been in the process of revitalizing the downtown area to rejuvenate its original business district.
 On June 9, 2009, Paintsville became a "wet" city for the first time since March 14, 1945, permitting stores located within the city limits to sell alcoholic beverages.